So you want to get your CDL?

 Class A

 A Class A CDL is a combination vehicle, where the total combination weight rating (GCWR) of the power unit AND trailer is 26,001 Lbs or greater, of which the trailer's gross vehicle weight rating (GVWR) is 10,001 lbs or greater.
+This is anything from a full size semi all the way down to a pickup truck with gooseneck trailers (depending on the GVWR).

 Class A with an O Restriction